 In celebration of National Park Week and the U.S. Department of State’s historic partnership with the National Park Service, the Fulbright Program hosted a virtual event exploring Crater Lake National Park on April 23rd, 2021.
 Fulbright alumni who are now associated with the National Park Service facilitated a discussion on how the National Park Service connects visitors to nature, conducts research and habitat species preservation, and works with Native American communities to preserve their cultural heritage.National Park Week: Explore Crater Lake National Parks

 The Fulbright Program Presents: An Evening of Poetry

-On March 18, 2021, the Fulbright Program hosted a virtual event in celebration of World Poetry Day and the Fulbright Program’s 75th Anniversary.
-Hosted by 2019 Fulbright-National Geographic Storyteller and spoken word artist, Alyea Pierce, the evening included readings and reflections from 1993-1995 U.S. Poet Laureate and Pulitzer Prize winner Rita Dove.
-Featured Fulbright Alumni poets included MacArthur “Genius” fellow, Ruth Behar, Rona Jaffe Foundation Writer’s Award recipient, Elisa Gonzales, and Motown Mic Spoken Word Artist of the Year, William Langford.The Fulbright Program Presents: An Evening of Poetry
+On March 18, 2021, the Fulbright Program hosted a virtual event in celebration of World Poetry Day.
+Hosted by 2019 Fulbright-National Geographic Storyteller to Trinidad and Tobago and spoken word artist, Alyea Pierce, the evening included readings and reflections from 1993-1995 U.S. Poet Laureate and Pulitzer Prize winner Rita Dove, 1974 Fulbright U.S. Student to Germany, and accomplished Fulbright poets and writers Elisa Gonzalez, Ruth Behar, and William Langford.The Fulbright Program Presents: An Evening of Poetry

 A Conversation with Dr. Jeffrey C. Stewart